jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 #### Linux Mint

-Linux Mint use Ubuntu as its package base.
+Linux Mint uses Ubuntu as its package base.

 You can follow the configuration steps of [Debian And Ubuntu Linux](/docs/general/administration/hardware-acceleration/amd-hwa-tutorial#debian-and-ubuntu-linux) but install all Jellyfin packages `jellyfin-server`, `jellyfin-web` and `jellyfin-ffmpeg5` manually from the [Jellyfin Server Releases Page](https://repo.jellyfin.org/releases/server/).
 Also make sure you choosed the correct codename by following the [official version maps](https://linuxmint.com/download_all.php).